WRFD: History

 One widely known WRFD farm broadcaster was Ed Johnson, who hosted the program from 1967 until 1972.
 Leaving WRFD, he founded The Agri Broadcasting Network (ABN) which he owned and operated until his death in February 2001.
-The longest serving Farm Director at the station during the Salem Years was Joe Cornely, who broadcast daily farm news and information until 1998, when he joined the Ohio Farm Bureau Federation staff.
+The longest serving Farm Director at the station during the Salem years was Joe Cornely, who broadcast weekday farm news and information until 1998, when he joined the Ohio Farm Bureau Federation staff.
 He was followed by Darrin Johnston, who was replaced in 2002 by Andy Vance who left Salem Communications in 2005 to found the Buckeye Ag Radio Network, and later acquire Johnson's ABN Radio.